Local Community Spaces Fund

 • What we need:

-• A bank statement showing the most recent 3 months of transactions and which clearly shows your group’s payee name.
+• A bank statement showing the most recent 3 consecutive months of transactions and which clearly shows your group’s payee name.
 Ensure your bank accepts cheques before applying.

 • Why we need it: